 What is most striking about the Indian traditional ceremonies and weddings?
-Well, apart from the rich culture, merriment, and wondrous feasts, it has to be all the beautiful women, decked up in gorgeous Indian ensembles, especially the evergreen, classy saris.
+Apart from the rich culture, merriment, and wondrous feasts, it has to be all the beautiful women decked up in gorgeous Indian ensembles- especially the evergreen, classic saris.

-Although merely six yards of flat fabric, a saree transforms to be one of the most elegant and stunning outfits for any occasion.
-It flatters and accentuates the feminine curves and bodies of all types and lets a woman flaunt her unique personality.
+Although merely six yards of flat fabric, a saree transforms as one of the most elegant and stunning outfits for any occasion.
+It flatters and accentuates the feminine curves and bodies of all types, and lets a woman flaunt her unique personality.

 Each sari represents a unique culture of its origin or region.
 Although the list practically is endless, we’ve picked these seven rare and graceful beauties, which, as a saree connoisseur, you must have in your traditional wedding wardrobe.

 Leheriya Sarees describe the traditional attire of Rajasthani women that stands apart with bright and distinctive patterns.
 Unlike heavy silk sarees from different regions of India, leheriya sarees are light in weight and adaptable for every age and season.

 The globally famous leheriya is typically a zigzag or wavy pattern created with a traditional resist-dyeing technique over silk or cotton fabric.
 It is a popular detail for making sarees, turbans, and dupattas.
 These printed sarees are often edged with laces or heavy gota patti embroidery to make them apt for weddings and other festivities.
 Comparatively lower priced than most indigenous sarees, these drapes carry a timeless feel that makes them a much-loved component of sustainable fashion.